KumarLabJax/mouse-tracking-runtime/docs/pose/file_format.md

   - Type: 32-bit unsigned integer
   - Padding: 0
   - Notes:
-    - Tracklets are continuous blocks of frames (no breaks/gaps).
+    - Tracklets are continuous intervals of frames (no breaks/gaps).
     - Tracklets can start at index 0, meaning padded values must be masked with `poseest/instance_count` field.

 ### Identity Embedding Datasets